BBN-E/tac-kbp-eal/Evaluation.md

-Instructions for evaluating system outputs:
+Instructions for evaluating system outputs.

+These instructions are for the 2016 evalutation.
+The 2017 evaluation is similar except there is no corpus-level scoring step.
+The actual evaluation scoring was done using the scripts `bin/evaluate201{6,7}.sh`

 `$KBPOPENREPO` refers to your clone of the github repository available at https://github.com/BBN-E/tac-kbp-eal `tac-kbp-eal` refers to the subproject `tac-kbp-eal` of the `$KBPOPENREPO` A docidmap is a file which specifies a mapping between LDC document IDs and